ucc23/ucc/_clusters/collinder35.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Collinder 35 is a very rich, very dense object of very high C3 quality.
+    <b>NGC 1193</b> is a very rich, very dense object of very high C3 quality.
+It is located at a large distance from the Sun, well below the mid-plane.
 It is very well-studied in the literature.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 2.1
 N_50_val: 599
-scix_url: Collinder%2035
+scix_url: NGC%201193
 posit_table: |
     | Reference    | RA    | DEC   | Plx  | pmRA  | pmDE   |  Rv  |
     | :---         | :---: | :---: | :---: | :---: | :---: | :---: |